outpatient US clinical experience

 MD2B Connect Physician ID # 164

-Where will the rotation take place: This hands-on outpatient experience will take place at two offices: one is 20 miles west of downtown Washington DC and the other is 40 miles northwest of downtown Washington DC.
+Where will the rotation take place: This outpatient US clinical experience will take place at two offices: one is 20 miles west of downtown Washington DC and the other is 40 miles northwest of downtown Washington DC.
 The distance between the two locations is 25 miles.
 Please note that you will not be traveling between these two locations on the same day.

 Hours: Monday - Friday 8:30 AM to 5 PM